Buy US Stocks from HK: Futu vs IBKR vs Tiger Commission

 For Hong Kong residents trading US stocks, four brokers dominate: Futu moomoo (best all-rounder, free Level 2 data), Tiger Brokers (strong IPO support, clean interface), Longbridge (zero HK commission, growing US features), and Interactive Brokers (cheapest US stock commissions at scale, best for active traders).
 The right choice depends on your trading volume, whether you also trade HK stocks, and how much you value platform features vs raw cost savings.

-Why Choosing the Right Broker Matters for US Stocks from HK
+Why Does Choosing the Right US Stock Broker Matter from Hong Kong?

 US stock trading from Hong Kong involves a few considerations that do not apply if you are trading from the US: